jancee/config-lite/README.md

 ## Improve
 The project comes from https://github.com/nswbmw/config-lite

-And, improvements include:
+And, improvements include :

-1. Support multiple configurations, which are merged rather than configured
+1. Support multiple configurations, which are merged rather than configured.

-2. Support to load all sub-configuration items of profile
+2. Support to load all sub-configuration items of profile.

+## wjx-config-lite

+This extends "config-lite", and improve some functions.

 ## config-lite